genexuslabs/sketchdesignops/README.md

 # How to install

 Download the latest Release and double click the .sketchplugin

+<ins>Note:</ins> You need to have Sketch installed for the .sketchplugin extension to be recognized by MacOS, otherwise a folder will be unzipped after downloading the latest Release.

 # How to use it